d22shen/LeetCode-solutions/README.md

     test case 6 special case like 'www.abc.am.com':
         query: select root_domain('www.abc.am.com');
-        result: 'abc.am.com' (both "am" and "com" are in top domain map, but "am" here is a top domain should be kept as well) known issue: test case 2 succeeds by chance because the helper function 'lookup_domain_info' is not implemented yet.
+        result: 'abc.am.com' (both "am" and "com" are in top domain map, but "am" here is a top domain should be kept as well)
+    TODO issue: test case 2 succeeds by chance because the helper function 'lookup_domain_info' is not implemented yet.
         'lookup_domain_info' is to check whether some domain is in top domain list.
 FAZBD should also have this helper function.

 5. nullifna(string arg1) returns string